codyrf1990/IBrahma/docs/_context_data.md

 *   **`#total-confirmed-whole-card` (`#total-confirmed-whole-value`):** Total sum of `amount` for entries where `isChecked=true` (likely mirrors `#kpi-total-confirmed`).
 *   **Quick % Calculator (`.percentage-calculator`):** Ad-hoc calculations, data is transient and local to the calculator, not part of the main app data model.

 This outlines the expected data structures and flow.
 The actual implementation in `src/js/main.js` will contain the definitive logic.
+This summary is current as of 2025-05-14.